ibm-cloud-docs/BlockStorage/adjustable-iops.md

 | 4,000 - 7,999    | 300 - 48,000|
 | 8,000 - 9,999    | 500 - 48,000|
 | 10,000 - 12,000| 1,000 - 48,000|
-{: caption="Available IOPS based on volume size." caption-side="bottom"}
+{: caption="The list of available IOPS ranges based on volume size." caption-side="bottom"}

 Maximum IOPS for block storage volumes varies based on volume size.
 The maximum IOPS for a volume is 48,000 IOPS.